We use cookies on this site to enhance your user experience. Do You agree?

 Granting the status

-In the event of the committee’s recommendation, the Rector grants the candidate the status of full professor after obtaining the opinion of the Faculty Council or the Council of the university-wide organisational unit (this does not apply if the status of full professor is granted on the Rector’s initiative) and a positive opinion of the Senate on granting the candidate the status of full professor.
+If the committee gives its recommendation, the Rector grants the candidate the status of full professor after obtaining the opinion of the faculty council or the council of the university-wide organisational unit (this does not apply if the status of full professor is granted on the Rector’s initiative) and a positive opinion of the Senate on granting the candidate the status of full professor.

-Competitions for academic staff positions are announced and conducted on the basis of the provisions of the Act of 20 July 2018.
-Law on Higher Education and Science, the provisions of the Statute of the University of Warsaw and the Order No. 106 of the Rector of the University of Warsaw of 27 September 2019 on defining detailed rules and procedures for conducting a competition for the position of an academic staff at the University of Warsaw.
+Competitions for the positions of an academic teacher are announced and conducted on the basis of the provisions of the Act of 20 July 2018 – the Law on Higher Education and Science, the provisions of the Statute of the University of Warsaw and Ordinance No. 106 of the Rector of the University of Warsaw of 27 September 2019 on defining detailed rules and procedures for conducting a competition for the position of an academic teacher at the University of Warsaw.

 Giving consent to the announcement of a competition